About Veillette Guitars (Pronounced: Vay-ett)

 For the next 8 years I built very few guitars, mostly making a living as a singer/guitarist & leader of The Phantoms, which became one of the most popular bands in New York’s Hudson Valley.
 We performed often around New York City, in clubs from the Bottom Line & Lone Star Cafe to Radio City Music Hall.
 We also had strange jobs, including a regular spot on Soupy Sales’ daily NBC radio show.

 In 1991, I started Woodstock Music Products with Stuart Spector, making Spector basses & starting a line of Veillette electric & baritone guitars.
 When we parted company in mid 1995, development began on the current line of hybrid "acoustic/electric" Veillette Guitars.
 Around that same time, Michael Tobias & I co-designed the Avante acoustic, baritone, and bass guitars for Alvarez Guitars.
-These instruments are now available from MusicYo.com.
 I also developed the Deep 6 Baritone neck, a no-modification conversion for Strats or Teles, & the Deep 6 Plus, a 7-String guitar with a longer scale for enhanced tonal balance on all strings, including the usually weak low B. These Deep 6 products are available from WD Music.

-Ande Chase
+AndE Chase